jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 * Minimum notation or use of symbols
 	* Good: y = Math.floor( x );
 	* Not so good: y = ~~x;
-	* We do use semi-colons - it's like the period at the end of a sentence
+	* We do use semi-colons at the end of statements.
+The semicolon feels like the period at the end of a sentence.
+It allows you take take a breath before continuing
 		* But otherwise minimize the use of punctuation because punctuation tends to slow down the reading speed
 * All lower case
 	* Even !DOCTYPE